Lincoln MKS Interior

 - "Interior furnishings are attractively upscale, with comfortable leather seats, and, of course, excellent audio." -- Popular Mechanics (2013)

 - "Our tester's new Light Dune leather color looked particularly sharp and, combined with the Kodiak Brown exterior, creates a unique and attractive palette.
 The real wood trim, however, looks plasticky with its thick veneer of shiny clearcoat." -- Autoblog (2013)

-The Lincoln MKS seats five and comes standard with leather upholstery and 12-way power-adjustable heated and ventilated front seats.
-Available features include a heated steering wheel, heated rear seats and power-adjustable pedals.
-Though some complain that the MKS’ front seats could be more supportive, reviewers agree that they are comfortable on long drives.
-Test drivers also appreciate the high-quality standard leather upholstery, and the fact that the MKS has standard heated and cooled front seats, which is unusual for the class.
-Some critics complain that the rear seats don’t have enough legroom, but others say the rear seats are comfortable and supportive.
+The 2015 Lincoln MKS seats five and comes standard with leather upholstery and 12-way power-adjustable front seats that are heated and ventilated.
+Available features include a heated steering wheel, power-adjustable pedals and heated rear seats.
+Reviewers say the MKS' front seats have good head- and legroom and are comfortable on long drives.
+However, a few wish there were more side support in the seats, and they say large roof pillars and a high beltline can make the cabin feel cramped.
+A few test drivers appreciate that the Lincoln MKS comes standard with heated and cooled front seats, which are rarely standard in the class.
+Some critics complain that the rear seats don’t have enough legroom, but others say they are comfortable and offer plenty of headroom.